MESAHub/mesa/docs/source/developing/code_style.rst

 ============

 MESA has been developed over many years, thus there many different styles of code in use.
 We do not require old code to be ported to the new style.
-However, new code should be written following thes guidelines.
+However, new code should be written following these guidelines.

 Whitespace